linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 (to pick out specific rows/columns) and boolean arrays.

-The power of the view is that it slices through *everything*: the main matrix, every layer, every attribute, and every graph (leaving only edges between selected nodes).
+The power of the view is that it slices through *everything*: the main matrix, every layer, every attribute, and every graph.
 This hides a lot of messy and error-prone code, and makes it easy to extract relevant subsets of a loom file.

 The most common use of a ``view`` is in scanning through a file (see ``scan()`` below).